 In coming to their conclusion, they may have considered factors such as the nature and scale of the development, the suitability of existing structures (e.g. the age and style of the building), and the suitability of the surrounding landscape for bats and/or whether there are existing records of bats using the area.

 Who carries out and is responsible for a survey?

 It is the responsibility of the client to organise and pay for the survey.
 If the applicant has an agent, they may be able to arrange for the survey to be undertaken on their behalf.
 The survey itself will be carried out by one of our ecologists who is experienced in carrying out surveys and assessment for bats and a licence holder.
 We may need to approach a local records centre on your behalf to obtain records of bats in the area.
 You will be expected to pay for the costs charged by the record centre for this, if required to do so.

 Preliminary Roost Assessment

 Our involvement typically starts with a Preliminary Roost Assessment (PRA).
-The objective of this daytime assessment (sometimes referred to as a bat scoping survey) is to establish likely absence or the presence of bats from either buildings, trees and structures.
+The objective of this daytime assessment (or bat scoping survey) is to establish likely absence or the presence of bats from either buildings, trees and structures.
 It’s coordinated by a licensed bat ecologist using specialist equipment and in accordance with the latest published guidance.
 All structures, other than those with negligible suitability, may require additional bat emergence surveys.
 This service can be carried out at any time of the year.

 Bat emergence surveys